molnija2/uLisp_x86_emulator/Readme.md

 5. Run uLisp.
 6. Look at DisplayServer, try pressing an arrows or 'h' for a hint.
 Emacs arrow keys are supported.

-The program run lisp-editor which allows to view and change lists and sub-lists.
+The program run lisp writed list-editor which allows to view and change lists and sub-lists.
 For easy program-style view "l"-key can be pressed when the cursor is at list-type variable.